cadenroberts/HelixNet/README.md

 ```

 ### batch_wp.sh
-Script to submit a .json of PDB_IDs to setup_wp.sh
+Script to submit a .json of PDB_IDs to run with setup_wp.sh.

 ### preprocess_pdb.py
 Script to preprocess a pdb for openmm explicit solvent.